mlops-club/zenml-aws-stepfunctions-orchestrator/README.md

 zenml stack set my_stack
 ```

-### 📝 Running a Pipeline and testing the Orchestrator
+### 📝 Running a Pipeline and Testing the Orchestrator

 This example ships with a simple pipeline that runs a `sklearn` pipeline.
 You can run it by executing the following command: